guiinow/python-project/README.md

 # python-project
-This repository contains a small geme developed with Python
+This repository contains a small game developed with Python